MarkOB2003/gcp-vm-deployment/README.md

 4. **Verify the deployment**:
     Check the Google Cloud Console to ensure the VM is running.
     Access the "Hello World" webpage at http://<VM-EXTERNAL-IP>.

+## Expected Output

+1. **Script Execution**:
+   - The script will output the following:
+     ```
+     VM instance created successfully!
+     Instance Name: my-vm-instance
+     Static IP: <VM-EXTERNAL-IP>
+     Zone: us-central1-a
+     ```

+2. **VM Deployment**:
+   - A VM instance with 2 vCPUs, 8GB RAM, and 250GB disk will be created.
+   - A static IP address will be assigned to the VM.
+   - Firewall rules will allow HTTP (port 80) and SSH (port 22) access.

+3. **Webpage**:
+   - A "Hello World" webpage will be hosted on the VM and accessible at `http://<VM-EXTERNAL-IP>`.

 ## Troubleshooting